yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 Even though your TAs will be reading every single line of your code, we will be doing high-level tests of your code using an automated grading script.
 Points may be taken off if the script fails due to unauthorised changes you may have made in the driver program.

-Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **‘Problem Set 2: Objective-C & Coding to Specifications’**.
+Clarifications and questions related to this assignment may be directed to the IVLE Forum under the header **‘Problem Set 2: Swift & Coding to Specifications’**.

 *Good luck and have fun!*